HOME

 Accu-circ™

-Circumcision device apparently based on a bottle-opener or cork puller.
-The blunt probe that tears the synechia, to separate the foreskin from the glans, has at its other end a broken ring that can be slid inside the foreskin without a previous dorsal slit.
-The main device is then slid down the probe to crush and cut the foreskin in one action.
-This is a "blind" procedure: the practioner can not see that the glans is clear of the blade before s/he cuts.
-The streaming video originally promoting this device was notable for its lush orchestral music instead of the actual sound of the shrieking baby.
+The blunt probe (top centre) that tears the synechia, to separate the foreskin from the glans, has at its other end (bottom left) a broken ring-shaped chopping block that can be slid inside the foreskin without a previous dorsal slit.
+A tiny circular end-on clamp is slid down the probe.
+The main device (right) is then slid down the probe and locked in place, and a circular blade cuts the foreskin.

 These people had a booth at the AAP national conference in Washington, DC, a month or two ago...
 I asked whether or not their device amputated the ridged band.
 "Ridged band?" the man asked.
 I said, "Oh, yes, the band of erogenous nerve endings -- 20,000-70,000 or more of them -- that encircle the opening of the foreskin and allow an intact male to ride the wave to orgasm instead of simply ejaculating."
 When he looked stunned, I simply asked, "I'm curious, how is it you can sell an instrument to amputate an important body part about which you know nothing?"
 I left him there, still looking stunned....